What Is Google My Business Useful For?

 You can find out more about where Google gets information for your Google My Business profile and what it does with it in their helpful guide here.

-How Can I Qualify for a Google Local Listing?
+How Can I Qualify for a Google My Business Listing?

 To qualify for a Google business listing, you must personally interact with your customers during the business hours you include in your listing.